Maximilian-Winter/pytonium/cef-binaries-windows/README.txt

   * locales/
     Directory containing localized resources used by CEF, Chromium and Blink.
-A .pak file is loaded from this directory based on the value of environment variables which are read with the following precedence order: LANGUAGE, LC_ALL, LC_MESSAGES and LANG.
+A .pak file is loaded from this directory based on the CefSettings.locale value.
 Only configured locales need to be distributed.
 If no locale is configured the default locale of "en-US" will be used.
 Without these files arbitrary Web components may display incorrectly.

 * Other resources.
   Pack file loading can be disabled completely using